-The FY 2015-2019 Capital Improvement Program includes 370 projects in 15 Capital Program Areas to be delivered over various phases.
-Each Capital Program section of this document includes a Gantt chart to show when and at what phase projects are expected to be delivered.
-Phasing allows projects to be funded and delivered appropriately.
+The FY 2015-2019 Capital Improvement Program includes 370 projects in 15 capital program areas to be delivered over various phases.
+Each capital program area section of this document includes a Gantt chart to show when and at what phase projects are expected to be delivered; phasing allows projects to be funded and delivered appropriately.

-1. Pre-development/ Planning
+Pre-development / Planning